BnDLett/mlog_compiler/README.md

 - A number should only be incremented on per-commit basis.
 For example, if a commit implements a minor change, then only the minor version should be incremented by one.

-## 0.minor.patch
+## 0/1.minor.patch
 ### minor
 A feature was added or a non-significant change was added.
 For example, a new set of keywords.
 Although, it should be noted that non-backwards-compatible changes can be implemented on this field.
-If you wish to upgrade the x field, then you should check the history between your current version and the version that you wish to upgrade to in order to ensure that a breaking change has not been implemented.
+If you wish to upgrade the minor field, then you should check the history between your current version and the version that you wish to upgrade to in order to ensure that a breaking change has not been implemented.